“What’s your social strategy?”

 Maybe.
 But probably not.

 Social media can be a catalyst for growth, but isn’t just about follows, likes, and engagement.
-It’s not just about getting people to engage with your brand.
+It’s not just about getting people to engage with your content.
 It’s about getting them to engage with your mission.

 People who are more engaged with your mission attend church more often; attendance is a byproduct of engagement.
 Engagement is and always has been the primary driver of attendance at church.
 We can’t forget that.